 By the end of the course, students should be able to:

 - Apply epidemiological principles to the control of infectious diseases, including disease surveillance and outbreak investigation

 - Develop and use models of infectious diseases to support policy decisions for the control of infectious diseases

 - Apply principles of microbial genomics to public health investigations and control of infectious diseases

 - Describe and examine the factors underlying the global trends in infectious diseases, and critically appraise key interventions, policies and programmes

 - Develop a critical understanding of the social determinants of health inequality, select appropriate measures of wider determinants of health and illness, and critically appraise theories linking wider determinants to health outcomes

 Theme essential modules

-Plus two other modules, chosen from any theme, from the full list of student-selected modules.
+Plus three other modules, chosen from any theme, from the full list of student-selected modules.